The-Foreigners/The-Foreigners.github.io/objectives.md

       - What name should we put on your grave marker?
       - Who should we tell of your passing?
       - We meant no harm, why did you attack?
-      - How can we earn your forgiveness?
+      - ???
-      - What is your dying wish?
+      - What are your last words?
   - Can we setup an ambush?
 Lay any traps?
   - All war material destroyed?
-Should we contaminate remaining food?

 - Protect Zera from the Neighbors when entering Brindol.
   - We have a reputation and may attract unwanted attention.